Why Capitalism will go the way of Communism

 At some point in this planet’s technological arc, we will have the productive capacity to make a Garden of Eden on Earth, but engraved green paper will still stand in the way.
-As product availability become unrestricted, and the rendering of green paper insignificant, it is foreseeable for money to no longer be a means to decide goods distribution, and to who gets what.
+As product availability become unrestricted, and the rendering of green paper pointless, it is foreseeable for money to no longer be a means to decide goods distribution, and to who gets what.

-An economy and goods distribution based on merit, not bloodline as blue bloods, but birthright as humans on Earth, is the end game, the best hope for our long term existence — one often subject to upheaval based on supplies of wealth.
+An economy and goods distribution based on merit is the end game, not bloodline as blue bloods, but instead birthright as humans populating this planet.
 Today, there are millions who work much harder than those with most of the money.
 How can a just civilization continue to allow this for dozens of generations into the future?
 The wealthy do what they feel like doing, while everyone else does what they are forced to do.

-You might say the end of the mean green will never happen, mankind is far too greedy for this non-currency schema to take hold.
-Yet if you look at all the great science fiction works by the finest writers about life centuries distant, like Star Trek, and Star Wars, none have any use for money, it is archaic.
-Utopian writers have no place for something so cheap of spirit, for a financial mechanism that segregates the products of human activity so unevenly, and hardly ever with the greater good in mind.
+You might say the curtain will never fall on the mean green, that mankind is far too greedy for this non-currency schema to take hold.
+Yet if you look at all the great science fiction works by the finest writers about life centuries distant, such as Star Trek, and Star Wars, none have any use for money, it is archaic.
+Utopian writers have no place for something so cheap of spirit, for a financial mechanism that segregates the products of human activity so unevenly, and never with the greater good in mind.

 Who looks at those with much more than us, and thinks this is all well-deserved or fair?
-Do Third World countries think the Western World deserves its tons upon tons of engraved green paper, especially when those vaults of paper kept scarce is preventing them from having any enjoyable existence?
+Do Third World countries think the Western World deserves its tons upon tons of engraved green paper, especially when those vaults of paper are kept scarce, and prevents the poor from having enjoyable lives?